Chaville: Education

 As of 2016 there are five preschools (maternelles) with 730 students total: Les Iris, Les Jacinthes, Le Muguet, Les Myosotis, and Les Pâquerettes As of the same year there are three elementary schools with 1,000 students total: Anatole France, Paul Bert, and Ferdinand Buisson.
 There is one junior high school, Collège Jean Moulin de Chaville.

+There is a private elementary school through high school, Institut Saint-Thomas de Villeneuve, in Chaville.

 It is served by the public high school/sixth-form college Lycée Jean Pierre Vernant in Sèvres.